-November in Africa and the sun is setting later and rising earlier – summer is on its way!
-Now is the time to come on a beach vacation because Africa’s tropical island destinations – like the Seychelles, Mauritius and Zanzibar – offer some of the best beach vacations in November.
-And if you’re thinking of a November safari, choose your destination carefully: the start of summer also means the start of the rainy or green season in many African safari destinations.
+It’s November in Africa and the sun is setting later and rising earlier – summer is on its way!
+Now is the time to go on a beach vacation because Africa’s tropical island destinations – like the Seychelles, Mauritius and Zanzibar – offer some of the best beach vacations in November.
+And if you’re thinking of going on a safari, choose your destination carefully: the start of summer also means the start of the rainy or Green Season in many African safari destinations.

-Botswana, the Kruger National Park, Zimbabwe, Zambia and Namibia are caught between the end of the dry season and the beginning of the rainy one (known as 'shoulder season') and the animals are on the move.
-The massed elephants, buffalo and antelope that packed October's waterholes and rivers are dispersing in search of the fresh grazing triggered by early summer rains.
+Botswana, the Kruger National Park, Zimbabwe, Zambia, and Namibia are caught between the end of the dry season and the beginning of the rainy one, and the animals are on the move.
+The massed elephant, buffalo and antelope that packed October's waterholes and rivers are dispersing in search of the fresh grazing, triggered by early summer rains.

-November is in between the peak game-viewing season and the busy Christmas period, which means travellers can pick up great value ‘shoulder season’ travel deals in prime safari locations.
-In prime destinations, the game viewing is great year-round, bird watching is excellent in November and the peak season crowds are gone.
+November is in between the peak game-viewing season and the busy Christmas period, which means travellers can pick up great value deals in some of the best safari holiday destinations in November.
+In prime destinations, the game viewing is great year-round, birdwatching is excellent, and the peak season crowds are absent.

-In East Africa, the November rains trigger the start of one of nature’s most awe-inspiring annual cycles: the Wildebeest Migration.
-From their grazing grounds in Kenya’s Masai Mara the vast herds head south to the southern Serengeti, making a Tanzania safari one of the best options in November.
+In East Africa, the November rains trigger the start of one of nature’s most awe-inspiring annual cycles: the Great Wildebeest Migration.
+From their grazing grounds in Kenya’s Masai Mara, the vast herds head south to the southern Serengeti, making Tanzania the best place to travel in November to see the Migration.

 It’s not easy being an East African wildebeest.
-After a couple of months' rest in the Masai Mara, the scent of rain carries on the breeze from the plains of the Serengeti, signalling that it's time to take a deep breath and rumble over the border into Tanzania, to the fresh grazing on the Serengeti's rolling southern grasslands and central plains – the best place to travel in November if you want to witness the Great Migration.
+After a couple of months' rest in the Masai Mara, the scent of rain from the Serengeti plains signals that it's go time.
+They must now take a deep breath, and rumble over the border into Tanzania in November to enjoy fresh grazing on the Serengeti's rolling southern grasslands and central plains – the best place to travel in November if you want to witness the Great Migration.

 Waiting patiently for the wildebeest to arrive are the Serengeti’s apex predators.
 The Seronera Valley, for example, has the biggest lion prides and is said to be home to Africa’s greatest concentration of cheetahs.
 Wild dogs and hyenas are regularly seen chasing down straggling wildebeest, while leopards lie in wait for unwary gazelles.